HTML <select> Tag with the 'disabled' Attribute

 Boolean Attribute

-attribute is a boolean attribute.
-If the attribute is present, its value must either be the empty string or a value that is an ASCII case-insensitive match for the attribute's canonical name, with no leading or trailing whitespace (i.e. either disabled
+The disabled attribute is a boolean attribute.
+If the attribute is present, its value must either be the empty string or a value that is an ASCII case-insensitive match for the attribute's canonical name, with no leading or trailing whitespace (i.e. either disabled or disabled="disabled").

 Possible values: